manAs3345/manas-webapi-assgnment1/README.md

 >Example:<br/>
 >`const booksToBorrow = book.getAvailableBooks();`<br/>`console.log(booksToBorrow);`

 **borrowBook(bookName, bookAuthor)** - Changes the status of a book from "Available" to "Borrowed".
-The user can borrow a book one at a time using this method.
+The user can borrow one book at a time using this method.

 >Parameter(s):<br/>
 > `bookName` - the name of the book to borrow<br/>